Skip to Content

 Similar to the front desk position at the hotel, you may want to look for a receptionist position in a company in the field that you want to get into.
 You’ll not only be able to flex your communication or organizational skills, but network with professionals in the field that you aspire to be in.
 This will give you an advantage in the job-search process.

-10. Social Media Coordinator
+10. Social Media Freelancer or Influencer or Coordinator

 11. Photographer